 China is a huge market and Chinese people are very connected.
-Thus, to attract them is easy; you must use Chinese social media to be present on internet.
-You must create a trust relation with your target and the best way is to pay attention on what they want.
-Chinese people spend on average 25 hours per week on social media (source).
-Thus, Internet is the most effective and the most profitable for your business in China.
+Thus, to attract them is easy; you must use Chinese social media to be present on the internet.
+You must create a trusting relationship with your target and the best way is to pay attention to what they want.
+Chinese people spend on average 25 hours per week on social media.
+Thus, the Internet is the most effective and the most profitable for your business in China.

 1. Create an account on WeChat, the most important Chinese social media

-Chinese people use WeChat to share moments, photos, news and talk with their friends.
-This app has now more than 1 billion of active users in the world.
-To attract Chinese consumers, to be present on WeChat is a good strategy.
+Chinese people use WeChat to share moments, photos, and news and talk with their friends.
+This app has now more than 1 billion active users in the world.
+To attract Chinese consumers, being present on WeChat is a good strategy.
 Your WeChat official service account is your visit card.
 Possibilities are unlimited!
-You can advertise and promote on WeChat, you can create a WeChat store for your products, create a mini-program with gamification, or even a H5 brochure.
+You can advertise and promote on WeChat, you can create a WeChat store for your products, create a mini-program with gamification, or even an H5 brochure.

 The first thing that you must do is to create a WeChat account.
-Chinese people can follow you thanks to your QR code and can be inform concerning your news.
-You can use WeChat to promote your products or offer some promotion at your followers and make them participate to your brand.
-It’s a good idea; Chinese consumer can felt more concerned and more privileged.
+Chinese people can follow you thanks to your QR code and can be informed concerning your news.
+You can use WeChat to promote your products or offer some promotions to your followers and make them participate in your brand.
+It’s a good idea; Chinese consumers can feel more concerned and more privileged.

 2. Be active and post original content on Chinese social media

 To have a WeChat account is just the first step, but you must be active.
-Share content and you can also create a storytelling concerning your brand.
+Share content and you can also create storytelling concerning your brand.
 Chinese really appreciate this idea.
-The goal is to educate the consumer to the brand and its values through a story which he can easily relate to.
+The goal is to educate the consumer about the brand and its values through a story that he can easily relate to.
 You can also choose to go multichannel; be everywhere to become visible online.
-Think about Baidu SEO, reviews, video marketing on Douyin or Kuaishou… follow the trends!
+Think about Baidu SEO, reviews, and video marketing on Douyin or Kuaishou… follow the trends!

-A storytelling campaign must create emotion in your target Chinese consumers while exposing him the values of your company.
-Your prospect in China will be more open to adhere to your values.
+A storytelling campaign must create emotion in your target Chinese consumers while exposing them to the values of your company.
+Your prospect in China will be more open to adhering to your values.
 The Chinese consumer is constantly approached by commercials and so it is important for a foreign company to propose a way to experience the brand in a less invasive manner.
-Especially if your brand is a travel, fashion, luxury or lifestyle brand in China, storytelling is key to create a story about your brand.
+Especially if your brand is a travel, fashion, luxury, or lifestyle brand in China, storytelling is key to creating a story about your brand.

 3. Pay attention to your e-reputation to succeed in China

 Weibo is a famous microblogging site in China.
 Chinese people use daily this website and share a lot of information.
 It’s a mix between Facebook and Twitter.
-70% of active users think that information in Sina Weibo are reliable, and more than the information on Chinese newspapers.
+70% of active users think that information in Sina Weibo is reliable, more than the information in Chinese newspapers.
 To compare, only 9% of Americans think that the information on Twitter is reliable.
-Everyone can only post 140 Chinese characters; we can express more things than the 140 words on Twitter.
-Chinese Weibo’s users follow their hobbies group like cosmetics, travel or even cooking.
+Everyone can only post 140 Chinese characters; we can express more things than 140 words on Twitter.
+Chinese Weibo users follow their hobbies group like cosmetics, travel, or even cooking.

 4. Bet on KOLs and influencers to promote your business

 KOLs, (Key Opinion Leaders) have a major place in China.
-Chinese consumers need trust and they make a lot of research to find the better information.
-KOLs relay information on Weibo or another social media.
-So, if you want be known, you need to collaborate with KOLs.
+Chinese consumers need trust and they make a lot of research to find better information.
+KOLs relay information on Weibo or other social media.
+So, if you want to be known, you need to collaborate with KOLs.
 Social media influencers are everywhere, and they are talking about your brand.
 There are KOLs for every budget, don’t underestimate how people can trust influencers.
-If no one talk about your brand, you will get no attention, and no sales.
+If no one talks about your brand, you will get no attention and no sales.

-5. Find the good digital marketing agency for your project in China
+5. Find a good digital marketing agency for your project in China

-Social media represent a huge part of Chinese’s life.
+Social media represent a huge part of Chinese life.
 Thus, if you want to attract them, you need to adapt yourself to their habit.
-You must be present, share contents and find news to appeal them.
-In China, the social media landscape is different with the fields.
-For example in “Fashion”, Chinese people use online magazine, purchase sharing more.
-Have a look on this infograph.
+You must be present, share content and find news to appeal to them.
+In China, the social media landscape is different from the fields.
+For example in “Fashion”, Chinese people use online magazines, to purchase and share more.
+Have a look at this infographic.